asaintsever/open-vault-agent-injector/doc/Examples.md

 Several optional annotations to end up with:

-- Vault authentication using role `test-app-2` (value of `com.talend.application` label)
+- Vault authentication using role `test-app-2` (value of `com.ovai.application` label)
 - hook injected in application's container(s) to wait for secrets file availability
 - secrets fetched from Vault's path `secret/test-app-2/test-app-2-svc` using **several custom templates** (use `---` as separation between them)
-- secrets to be stored into `/opt/talend/secrets/secrets.properties` (using first template) and `/opt/talend/secrets/secrets2.properties` (using second template)
+- secrets to be stored into `/opt/ovai/secrets/secrets.properties` (using first template) and `/opt/ovai/secrets/secrets2.properties` (using second template)

 <!-- {% raw %} -->
 ```yaml